nikkelarsson/checkrobots/docs/man/checkrobots.1.md

 # DESCRIPTION
 checkrobots is a small and simple utility to observe various websites' robots.txt files.
-Thinking about the question "Is webscraping legal and ethical?", checkrobots was written for the purpose of exploring this question, by letting the user / developer to make decisions, whether to perform any sort of webscraping on a certain site or not.
+Thinking about the question "Is web-scraping legal and ethical?", checkrobots was written for the purpose of exploring this question, by letting the user / developer to make decisions, whether to perform any sort of webscraping on a certain site or not.